 In the lead up to the event, the OECD will be joining with affiliates across the world to gather, curate and make sense of insights, lessons and frameworks emerging from this crisis.

 Further details are available in the Government After Shock Flyer.

 The coronavirus (COVID-19) crisis has been one that has affected every jurisdiction.
 There are examples from all over the world demonstrating how different regions have responded and how governments have proven their ability to act quickly, decisively and innovatively when they needed to.
 However, as the crisis evolves, will those experiences be forgotten and seen as an exception, rather than as an illustration of what could happen more routinely?

-In order to ensure that Government After Shock is of value to all who participate, and that it contributes to lasting change, we are co-designing it with a diverse mix of practitioners and stakeholders from all over the world, with the support of our event partners Cofluence.
-It is our intent to ensure that Government After Shock meets local needs as well as informing international discussions leading to tangible outcomes that ensure the losses and costs of the crisis lead to governments learning and changing from it.
+In order to ensure that Government After Shock is of value to all who participate, and that it contributes to lasting change, we are co-designing it with a diverse mix of practitioners and stakeholders from all over the world.
+It is our intent to ensure that Government After Shock meets local needs, informs international discussions and leads to tangible outcomes that ensure the losses and costs of the crisis lead to governments learning and changing from it.